awslabs/aws-video-transcriber/README.md

 [![Home page and API Key](manual/img/StackParameters.png)](manual/img/StackParameters.png)

-### Accessing parameters after deployment

-After launching the parameters will also provide the link to access the deployed website and the API key you entered above.

 ### Deploying to multiple regions

 IAM roles and policies are global and are prefixed with the stack name, if you get conflicts, simply use a different stack name in each deployed region.

 ## Removing the Solution

 To remove the solution delete the CloudFormation stack.
-Note that deletion will fail if you have not emptied to video, audio and transcribe buckets.
+Note that deletion will fail if you have not emptied the video, audio and transcribe buckets created as part of the stack.

-*NOTE: after remove the stack occasionally the CloudWatch log for the Lambda custom resource is left behind and must be manually removed before deploying again.*
+*NOTE: after remove the stack occasionally the CloudWatch log group for the Lambda custom resource is left behind and must be manually removed before redeploying.*

 ## Solution Pricing

 You are responsible for the cost of the AWS services used while running the video transcription solution.
-As of the date of publication, the cost for running this solution in the US East (N.
-Virginia) Region is shown in the table below.
+As of the date of publication, the costs for running this solution in the US East (N. Virginia) Region are shown in the table below.

-The cost depends on the number of length of uploaded videos, and does not include data transfer fees, which will vary depending on the number of users and frequency of viewing.
+The cost depends on the number of and length of uploaded videos, and does not include data transfer fees, which will vary depending on the number of users and frequency of viewing.

 You will also be charged for stored video and audio files in S3.